flegmatik/linux-rootfs-resize/README.md

 it modifies:
 - initrd
+- grub.conf
  - elevator mode (noop by default)
  - redirects boot log from STDOUT to /dev/ttyS0